basementuniverse/kanbn/docs/index-structure.md

 - [task-3](tasks/task-3.md)
 ```

+The index file can optionally begin with YAML front-matter containing project options.

-There should be a level-1 heading at the top containing the project name.
+There should be a single level-1 heading at the top of the markdown body containing the project name.

 The project description should appear below the title.
-The description can be of any length and can contain markdown, however it cannot contain any headings.
+The description can be of any length and can contain markdown, however it must not contain any headings.

 Below the description there should be one or more level-2 headings.
 The 'Options' name is reserved for project options.